lmondada/dphil-thesis/content/03_compiler/_index.md

 {{< reflink "sec:quantum-sota" >}} are effective for the scenarios they were designed for, these methods are hard to generalise.
 They struggle to incorporate new primitives, constraints or cost functions and are hard to adapt to hybrid programs.
-We argue that going forward the scaling and engineering challenges that will come with building out custom compiler tooling will prove difficult, given the large variations in quantum architectures and the unavoidable integration with classical hardware such as CPUs, GPUs and FPGAs.
+We argue that going forward the scaling and engineering challenges that will come with building out custom compiler tooling will prove difficult, given the large variations in quantum architectures and the unavoidable integration with classical hardware such as CPUs, GPUs and FPGAs[^whyfpga].
+[^whyfpga]: The adoption of exotic classical hardware within quantum computer architectures is not a figment of our imagination: quantum error decoding using GPUs is already well-developped @Bausch2024 @Cao2023 and more esoteric platforms FPGAs @Overwater2022 @Meinerz2022, superconducting circuits @Ueno2021 and compute-in-memory architectures @Wang2024 are being actively studied.

 This chapter presents the graph formalism that enables our GTS.